History of the Tyrone county football team: 1995

-1995 was another huge year for Tyrone.
+1995 was another year for Tyrone.
 Having defeated Fermanagh in the first round, Tyrone faced 1993 All-Ireland winners, Derry in the Ulster Semi-final.
-Despite going 0–8 to 0–5 down by half time and having two players sent off, Tyrone rode through the scorching heat and emerged as winners by a point.
-The match will probably be remembered by outsiders because of the many ugly incidents of fighting between the teams – including a ten-man brawl on the pitch, and Pascal Canavan twice elbowing and twice punching a Derry player, which got him sent off.
+Despite going 0–8 to 0–5 down by half time and having two players sent off, Tyrone rode through the heat and emerged as winners by a point.
+The match will probably be remembered by outsiders because of the many incidents of fighting between the teams – including a ten-man fight on the pitch, and Pascal Canavan twice elbowing and twice punching a Derry player, which got him sent off.

 In the Ulster Final, Tyrone were playing Cavan, and were probably considered favorites.
 With the matched poised in the closing stages, Tyrone's two "super-subs", Matt McGleenan and Adrian Cush, teamed up to score the first of Tyrone's two goals.
 Cush lobbed the ball towards the goal, and McGleenan fisted it into the net.
 McGleenan became known within Tyrone because of this fisted goal.
 When Adrian Cush scored the second goal with less than two minutes remaining, the jubilant Tyrone fans (who were already lining the pitch) initiated a premature pitch invasion.
 However, they quickly broke, avoiding the possibility of the match being abandoned.

 In the next game, the All-Ireland Semi-final, Tyrone beat Galway, with Peter Canavan leading the team with a personal tally of 1–07.

 In the All-Ireland Final against Dublin, Tyrone took an early lead, just as they had in 1986, but the Dubs fought back, and ended up winning the match by a single point, 1–10 to 0–12.
 Peter Canavan had scored eleven points that day, but still ended up on the losing side.

 Tyrone fans remember the final with bitter taste, due to a few controversial decisions by referee, Paddy Russell.
 Russell sent Charlie Redmond off, but the player didn't leave the pitch for several minutes, meaning they were fielding an ineligible player, before he was instructed for a second time to leave the field.

 Also, with seconds remaining, and Tyrone down by a point, Russell (who was blindsided) adjudged Canavan to have touched the ball in the ground, when he was passing it to teammate, Sean McLaughlin.
 McLaughlin put the ball over the bar, but the point was not counted.

 Despite reaching the All-Ireland Final, only two Tyrone players won All-Stars in 1995, Peter Canavan and Fay Devlin.